cellulose/resources/README.md

 # Resources

 A simple Elixir module to gather system resource information or monitor it at a set interval on a *linux* system.
+Most other systems will just return :error or {:error, _}.

 Resources is part of the Cellulose group of projects which are intented for embeded Elixir/Erlang systems but may find practical application outside of this